How to Add More Storage to Your iPhone with/without Paying

 Tip: Next Time, Optimize Your Files From the Start

 Depending on what type of data usually gets cluttered on your iPhone, there are ways to avoid build-up so you keep more storage space free for longer.
 For example, if you tend to get loads of message attachments that you always forget to delete, you can limit your message history to 30 days.
 If you take a lot of photos, limit the use of high-resolution settings unless you really need it.
-You probably don’t need the Live Photos feature to take a quick pic of a menu for tonight’s dinner.
+This is especially true for many of your device’s powerful camera features, like Live Photos and Burst Mode, which can end up claiming gigabytes of storage space if you’re not careful.

 FAQ:

 It depends on how you plan on doing that.
-For example, if you want to add more storage to your iPhone with the help of a cloud service (such as iCloud), 200GB will cost you $2.99 per month.
-Or you can start using a special external device to increase the storage capacity of your iPhone ( for example, a 256GB iPhone flash drive can cost somewhere around $25).
+For example, if you want to add more storage to your iPhone with the help of a cloud service (such as iCloud), 200GB will cost you $2.99 per month (depending on your country–see Apple’s iCloud+ pricing guide for more info).
+Or you can start using a special external device to increase the storage capacity of your iPhone; for example, a 256GB iPhone flash drive can cost somewhere around $25).

 If you need to free up some space on your iPhone but don’t want to use iCloud for that, here’s what you can do:

-- Go to Settings > About > iPhone Storage to see how much space each app occupies.
-Then simply delete the apps that you’re no longer using.
+• Go to Settings > About > iPhone Storage to see how much space each app occupies.
+Then simply delete the apps that you’re no longer using. iOS may also provide “recommendations” on this page about which data is taking up a lot of space; utilize them to free up storage without having to find and delete that data manually.

 No, iPhone storage and iCloud storage are not the same things. iPhone storage is the number of gigabytes your device came out with (it’s the internal storage of your phone that cannot be changed).
 And iCloud storage is the available storage on your iCloud account (it’s a type of external storage that can be easily increased).